tduyng/esbuild-presentation/src/action-plan.md

 It is an extremely fast JavaScript and CSS bundler and minifier.
 Current build tools for the web are 10-100x slower than they could be.The main goal of this project is to bring about a new era of build tool performance, and create an easy-to-use modern bundler along the way

-- It developed by Evan Wallace, creator of Figma
+- Developed by Evan Wallace, creator of Figma
 - Written in Go
 - First release: 2020
 - 37.4k stars sur Github